abieniek03/abieniek03/README.md

 My journey with web development since summer 2018, but seriously I focused on this at the end of 2021.

 Before learning web development I was graphic designer & UI/UX Designer.
-I have experience in project websites.
+I have experience in websites projects.

 ### 🧰TECH STACK
 #### FRONTEND